cmac2112/MusicMod/README.md

 # Music Mod

 ## Description
 a mod that will change the music depending on what the player is doing at the moment.
 Will allow for custom .ogg files to be uploaded and attached to a given action by a user to play.
+Might steal royaltly free music or make my own to test because its slightly illegal to redistribute music that i dont own :)

 ## Actions
 - Fishing: